tildeholmqvist/happyroom/README.md

 ### Customer Reviews
 ![Customer Reviews](/docs/readme_images/customer-reviews.png)
 - The user can access our customer reviews page located in the footer of our website.
-- On this page the user can explore feedback and testimonials from previous customers to gain insights into their experiences.
+- On this page, the user can explore feedback and testimonials from previous customers to gain insights into their experiences.
-- The user can share their own thoughts and feedback by filling out a simple form with their name and comments.
+- The user can share their thoughts and feedback by filling out a simple form with their name and comments.

 ## Business Model